akosbordas/ncore-client/README.md

 type.setEnglish(true);
 new TorrentTypeCriterion(type);
 ```
-..or if you want to simplify this you can use the `*En` static methods from the `CriteriaFactory`.
+... or if you want to simplify this you can use the `*En` static methods from the `CriteriaFactory`.

 #### Search results